brendanmurty/murty.io/content/brendan/resume.md

 - __Linux__ *8 years experience* I've configured and maintained various web-based systems on Linux servers and can manage them comfortably via the command line.
 - __Git__ *5 years experience* I have solid knowledge of managing software with Git, including branch management, creating releases and resolving conflicts.
 - __Project Management__ *3 years experience* I've managed development on web-based platforms, including feature scoping, task delegation, code reviews and client consultations.
 I believe that constant communication, honesty and transparency is important at all stages of the software development process.

-### Reference

-- __Brett Daniels__ *[Solutions Outsourced](https://solutionsoutsourced.com.au) &mdash; Lead Web Developer, 2014*

-> Brendan has developed the skill to look at tasks objectively, keeping calm under pressure while aiming to achieve the best results for clients.
-Brendan's eye for detail, in particular with regard to thorough planning and documentation, is also highly noteworthy.

 ### Contact